 - Presentation: August 10, 2021 - Board of Commissioners Meeting

-- Draft Text Amendments: September 14, 2021 - Board of Commissioners Public Hearing
+- Draft Text Amendments: September 27, 2021 - Planning Board Review & Recommendation

 - October 26, 2021: The Board of Commissioners may elect to take action on the proposed amendments.

-- September 27, 2021: The Planning Board will provided a recommendation regarding the proposed amendments.
+- September 27, 2021: The Planning Board will provide a recommendation regarding the proposed amendments.